“Mummy, I don’t need any Christmas presents this year. I hope Santa gives gifts to children in the Philippines instead”

 Getting = makes you happy

 Giving = makes someone else happy à makes you happy = makes 2 people happy

 When we get a gift, it may make us happy but when we give a gift, it makes someone else happy and we should also get happiness from seeing how someone else is happy.
 So according to my mathematics, giving is better than getting!

 Being thankful is a trait that most people would deem important.
 It involves looking at what you have presently and being content.
-So often, we look at what we don’t have and complain about it instead of looking at what we do have and being content with it.
-And even if a person doesn’t have anything materially, there are still many things to be thankful for because the best things in life are free: family, love, hugs, kindness, health and life!
+So often, we look at what we don’t have any complaints about it instead of looking at what we do have and being content with it.
+And even if a person doesn’t have anything materially, there are still many things to be thankful for because the best things in life are free: family, love, hugs, kindness, health, and life!
 If Christmas is more about reflecting on being thankful for what we have, it won’t revolve around getting more gifts!